 Enrolling in Medicare Hospital Insurance (Medicare Part A) is a no brainer.
 Most folks age 65 or older are eligible to get Medicare Part A for free, assuming they have worked and paid Medicare taxes long enough.
 There is little reason not to follow the enrollment process below starting 3 months before your 65th birthday.

-Enrolling in Medicare Medical Insurance (Medicare Part B) is a little tricker.
-Part B comes at a monthly premium and higher income seniors may pay more for it.
-You aren’t required to keep Part B, but if you don’t want it you’ll need to follow the Part B disenrollment process below.
+Enrolling in Medicare Medical Insurance (Medicare Part B) is a little trickier.
+Part B comes at a monthly premium, and higher income seniors may pay more for it.
+You aren’t required to keep Part B, but if you don’t want it, you’ll need to follow the Part B disenrollment process below.

-Part A counts as minimum essential coverage (you won’t owe the fee for not having health insurance) so you’ll want to keep that, but some may want to drop Part B (Part B includes a monthly premium) in favor of other coverage (like coverage through work or a union).
+Part A counts as minimum essential coverage, so you won’t owe the fee for not having health insurance.
+This means that you’ll want to keep Part A, but some may want to drop Part B, which includes a monthly premium for other coverage like coverage through work or a union.
 Please be aware you can’t get a supplemental policy unless you have both Part A and Part B.

 Supplemental Medicare Plans Overview

 Supplemental Medicare Plans include Medicare Advantage (Medicare Part C), Medicare Prescription Drug Coverage (Medicare Part D), or Medigap (Part A through N).
-Each have their own benefits and are designed to better cover medical needs and costs by “filling the gaps” in coverage.
+Each has their own benefits and is designed to cover medical needs and costs by “filling the gaps” in coverage.
 All supplemental plans are sold by private companies who are authorized by Medicare.
 Please see our sections on Medicare Advantage, Medigap, and Supplemental Health Insurance for more details.

 How to Enroll in Supplemental Medicare Plans

-Each supplemental Medicare plan has it’s own enrollment periods.
-See below for specific Medicare Advantage enrollment periods, Medigap enrollment periods, and Part D enrollment periods.
-If you enroll outside of your initial enrollment period you may be subject to higher premiums and your supplemental plan may not be guarantee issue (you can be denied coverage!)
+Each supplemental Medicare plan has specific enrollment periods.
+See below for Medicare Advantage enrollment periods, Medigap enrollment periods, and Part D enrollment periods.
+If you enroll outside of your initial enrollment period, you may be subject to higher premiums and your supplemental plan may not be guaranteed issue.
+If it is not guaranteed, coverage can be denied.

 When Can I Enroll In Medicare?